Why Own A Home In Hong Kong?

 Can A Foreign Expatriate Own A Home In Hong Kong?

 All foreigners can own a home in Hong Kong except Afghans, Albanians, Cubans, North Koreans and Chinese from the mainland (unless they are permanent residents in another country).
 Foreigners can buy properties such as apartment houses and rent them out without restriction.

-In an attempt to cool the market and put off overseas speculation, the government has imposed an extra 15% Buyers’ Stamp Duty on foreign sales.
-There is also additional duty for owning a second home and for homes resold within three years.
+To cool the market and put off overseas speculation, the government has imposed an extra 15% Buyers’ Stamp Duty on foreign sales.
+There is also an additional duty for owning a second home and for homes resold within three years.